Daniel Sánchez Bustamante

 Daniel Sánchez Bustamante Vásquez (10 April 1871 – 5 August 1933) was a Bolivian educator, politician, lawyer, professor, author, and diplomat.
 He was the Bolivian Minister of Public Instruction and of Foreign Affairs on various occasions between 1909 and 1931.
 He is considered one of the most important reformers in the public education of his country being the founder of the first school for teacher training.
 In charge of his country's foreign affairs, he was the main signatory for Bolivia in the Polo-Bustamante Treaty (1909), a border treaty signed with Peru to set what is now the current border between the two Andean nations.
+He was the father of María Luisa Sánchez Bustamante and Carmen Sánchez Bustamante, the mother of Gonzalo Sánchez de Lozada.

 Early life

 Daniel Sánchez Bustamante was born in the city of La Paz on 10 April 1871.
-He was the son of Juan Sánchez de Bustamante and Mercedes Vásquez-Bru Zuazo.
-He received his education in his home city where he studied law and graduated as a Doctor of Law (lawyer) in 1891.
+He was the son of Juan Sánchez de Bustamante y Ponce de León and Mercedes Vásquez-Bru y Zuazo.
+He received his education in his home city where he studied law and graduated with a doctorate in 1891.

 In 1891, he entered into the world of politics and, by the next year, a member of the council of the city of Oruro.
 Years later, he was elected as a deputy and was a member of the Chamber of Deputies between 1894 and 1900.
 In those years, he moved to Sucre, then the capital of Bolivia, where he founded the newspaper Revista de Bolivia.
 He would also collaborate with the Sucre-based newspaper Eco Moderno in 1898.
 In 1895, he married Carmen Calvo, with whom he had nine children.

 Pedagogical and political career

 He was also dedicated to teaching, serving as professor of Sociology and Philosophy in the universities of Sucre and La Paz.
 Furthermore, he was Fue además Instruction Commissioner of the Municipality of La Paz.

 As a politician, he was a distinguished member of the Liberal Party and, as such, a defender of the free trade economic model.
 For a while, he was the legal counsellor to the Bolivian mining magnate Simón I. Patiño.

-In 1901, he was named vicesecretary of the Office of the Ministry of Government and, as such, was in charge of the drafting of the Electoral and Printing Regulations.
+In 1901, he was named vice secretary of the Office of the Ministry of Government and, as such, was in charge of the drafting of the Electoral and Printing Regulations.

 During the administration of Ismael Montes Gamboa, he was Minister of Public Instruction and Justice.
 During his term, he greatly influenced the development of the country's public education.
 On 6 June 1909, he founded the first national school for teachers in the country's capital, a date later made Teachers' Days in Bolivia by the Supreme decree of 24 May 1924.